Documentation in progress

 Custom Agents

-For custom agents, you can either wrap tools directly (if they're Python functions) or configure Relay as an HTTP proxy that intercepts all tool call HTTP requests.
+For custom agents, you can either wrap tools directly (if they are Python functions) or configure Relay as an HTTP proxy that intercepts all tool call HTTP requests.

 # Option 1: Wrap Python functions